wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 .. note:: You must already be logged in for automatic dialing to work, otherwise the client will simply start up and wait for you to log in.

+.. warning:: The option in the XiVO Client :menuselection:`GUI Options --> Allow multiple instances of XiVO Client` must be disabled, else you will launch one new XiVO Client with every click.

 Mac OS
 ------